 In 2020, CCC received two All in for Kansas Kids Quality Subgrants with funding made possible by the Kansas PDG B-5 Grant.

-The first grant will fund the creation of an online hub for all things early childhood in Douglas County.
+The first grant will fund the creation of TYKES Douglas County, an online hub for all things early childhood in Douglas County.
 This comprehensive resource will serve as a "one-stop shop" for families and caregivers with young children to "connect the dots" to information, resources and services for children from birth to five years of age.

 The second grant will fund the development of a trauma-informed educational series with the goal of moving organizations and leaders along the Missouri Model of the trauma-informed continuum.
 The full series will be available early in 2023.